RahafSabra1/TrackHire/README.md

 2. **Hiring Health Score** — scores each startup on responsiveness, feedback completion, offer speed, and onboarding completion
 3. **AI Smart Rejection Assistant** — reads the job description, suggests specific rejection reasons, drafts and sends a respectful message in one click
 4. **Duplicate Acceptance Detection** — flags QSTP staff (only) if a candidate has accepted two active QSTP-linked offers at once
-5. **Program Impact Report** — proves the tool's impact with real metrics: time-to-hire, time saved, rejection reasons, conflicts caught
+5. **Program Impact Report (Future work)** — proves the tool's impact with real metrics: time-to-hire, time saved, rejection reasons, conflicts caught

 ---